christso/crypto-investing-guide/README.md

 # CRYPTO INVESTING GUIDE

 This is a quick reference guide for crypto investors.
-I've prepared this guide to help educate my friends about how the financial system is evolving, so they can use this knowledge to protect their wealth.
+I've prepared this guide in 2021 to help educate my friends about how the financial system is evolving, so they can use this knowledge to protect their wealth.
 The financial system is changing rapidly since 2016, and it's difficult to keep pace.
 I will continue to update this guide with my learnings.
 You will still need to do your own research (DYOR) as this guide is intended to point you to the source of information, rather than be your primary source of information.

 If you would like to discuss anything crypto-related, please go to [Discussions](https://github.com/christso/crypto-investing-guide/discussions/).

 If you would like to request any changes to the document, please go to [Issues](https://github.com/christso/crypto-investing-guide/issues) and create an issue.

-You can message me directly on Twitter [@christso](https://twitter.com/christso).
+IMPORTANT: Please note that I no longer update this guide.
+The crypto market changes quickly and this guide maybe out of date before 2023.
+All I can say is, avoid holding crypto on centralised exchanges, and don't invest more than you can afford to lose because BTC and crypto are still highly volatile assets.
+Also, 99% of crypto are probably scams as of 2022.
+The safest bet is to hold your BTC and crypto in cold storage.
+In terms of alts, maybe some ETH and LINK since they are already a big part of the ecosystem and should still be around in 5+ years.

 ## Contents
 * [The traditional financial system](#The-traditional-financial-system)